nextcloud/passman/ISSUE_TEMPLATE.md

 To make it possible for us to help you please fill out below information carefully.

+If you like to make a feature request, please remove the issue template.
+If you want to fill in a issue, remove the feature request template.
 -->
+##Issue

 ### Steps to reproduce
 1.
 2.